yinzm/WWW2025_MMCTR_rk1/README.md

 Both of the two future works are dedicated to utilizing the semantic information of the multimodal representations.

-We provide codes for future work 1 in `src/Transformer_DCN_Quant.py`, and codes for future work 2 is still in progress.
-Due to the time limiation, we have not tuned the hyperparameters of the quantization part, leading to suboptimal performance.

-But we still believe that these two directions have huge potential.
+We believe that these two directions have huge potential.
-And works on these two directions **are continued** after the challenge.
+And works on these two directions **are still ongoing** even after the challenge.

 ## Environment